College Scheduler: Four Year Planning

 - Fulfill all obligations to remove an 'I" for incomplete work prior to the deadline.
 Failure to do so results in a grade change that could negatively impact your academic progess.

 - Before you drop or withdraw from a course, talk with your instructor, academic advisor, and/or a representative of the Office of Financial Aid.
-Consider that a change or reduction in courses load may impact your:
+Consider that a change or reduction in course load may impact your:

-- scholarship; if the guidelines for receiving the scholarship require full-time student enrollment and your actions result in taking fewer than 12 credit hours.
+- Scholarship; if the guidelines for receiving the scholarship require full-time student enrollment and your actions result in taking fewer than 12 credit hours.

-- federal student aid.
+- Federal student aid.
 In other words, you have to make good enough grades, and complete enough classes (credits, hours, etc.), to keep moving toward successfully completing your degree.

-- athletic eligibility.
+- Athletic eligibility.
 If you are a student-athlete, you must see the Athletic Academic Advisement and Skills Enhancement Specialist first, to obtain permission, before taking a signed form to your academic advisor.

-- automobile or health insurance; if you receive discounts for being a full-time student.
+- Automobile or health insurance; if you receive discounts for being a full-time student.

-- visa; if you are an international student.
+- Visa; if you are an international student.

-- future plans.
+- Future plans.
 Multiple "Ws" on your transcript can send the wrong message to prospective employers or graduate schools.

 - Ability to graduate in four years.
 See your academic advisor on a regular basis to avoid surprises on your graduation audit.